 - Refractive Management/Intervention

-- In late June, registered diplomates are sent an email from the ABO with instructions for scheduling a test appointment.
+- Registered diplomates are sent an email from the ABO with instructions for scheduling a test appointment.
 The total examination appointment time is 3.5 hours which includes time for check-in, tutorial, optional 10-minute breaks between modules, optional closing survey, and check-out.

 - Beginning in 2017, you can choose to take the DOCK Examination from your home or office.
-Simply sign up by June 1 to schedule a test appointment anytime during the month of September.
+Simply sign up to schedule a test appointment prior to December 1.
 A computer or tablet with a camera and sufficient internet is required.
 Unsure if your computer meets the requirements for the remote proctored examination?
-Click here to test it out and watch the overview video, produced by the ABO's remote proctoring provider Proctor U. (The test will still be available at test centers in 2017.)
+Click here to test it out and watch the overview video, produced by the ABO's remote proctoring provider Proctor U.

 Special Accommodations: The ABO complies with the Americans with Disabilities Act (ADA) to mitigate the effects of an ADA-qualifying disability on the testing activity.
 To accommodate individuals with disabilities, the ABO will make reasonable modifications to its examinations that do not fundamentally alter the requirements of the examination or the measurement of the skills or knowledge the ABO examinations are intended to test.
 Click here to review the ABO's ADA policy and download the accommodation request form.